thirdcaptain/holbertonschool-low_level_programming/0x14-file_io/README.md

-#0x13.
-C - Bit manipulation
+#0x14.
+C - File I/O

-20180306
+20180313
-The purpose of this project is to introduce bit manipulation in C
+The purpose of this project is to introduce file input and output

-### 0-binary_to_uint.c
-converts a binary number to an unsigned int

-### 1-print_binary.c
-prints the binary representation of a number

-### 2-get_bit.c
+### 0-read_textfile.c
-returns the value of a bit at a given index
+reads a text file and prints it to the POSIX standard output

-### 3-set_bit.c
+### 1-create_file.c
-sets the value of a bit to 1 at a given index
+creates a file with text

-### 4-clear_bit.c
+### 2-append_text_to_file.c
-sets the value of a bit to 0 at a given index
+appends text to the end of a file

-### 5-flip_bits.c
+### 3-cp.c
-returns the number of bits you would need to flip to get from one number to another
+copies the contents of a file to another file